 He will act in spite of you.
 He shuts and no one opens; He opens and no one shuts.
 In this respect, your position is worse than that of the ancient clergy, which hardly meets with the support of anyone.
 The ancient clergy are in a difficult position: at least, they obey traditions which the course of ages had formed into a habit.
 But now he who has put himself forward to this work professes that clerisy is of the enemy, and, with this confession on his lips, he again makes a clergy.
 I call your constitution as a witness of this!
-For to deny all ministry which is not that of your consecrated elders&#8212;to recognize no other minister of the word but your pupils in theology&#8212;what is it else, but to institute a clergy?
+For to deny all ministry which is not that of your consecrated elders -- to recognize no other minister of the word but your pupils in theology -- what is it else, but to institute a clergy?
 And you re-establish it while saying you will not have any more of it.

-Article 12 of your constitution, where mention is made of &#8220;brethren who might be called to some work of evangelization,&#8221; seems to contain a contradiction.
-But no. This article which, in a way so singular, speaks of those brethren called to some work of evangelization&#8212;mentioning them besides the ministers of the word, as if those who are called (of God, I suppose) to some work of evangelization were not themselves ministers of the word&#8212;watches that these also (for they feel that there will be some, in spite of all) should not escape the clerical system, and should not work without the Presbytery having laid hands on them.
-Yes, you establish a clergy, and an all-exacting clergy, which does not surfer any to work outside of its authority, and which accuses of schism all those who do so.
+Article 12 of your constitution, where mention is made of "brethren who might be called to some work of evangelization," seems to contain a contradiction.
+But no. This article which, in a way so singular, speaks of those brethren called to some work of evangelization -- mentioning them besides the ministers of the word, as if those who are called (of God, I suppose) to some work of evangelization were not themselves ministers of the word -- watches that these also (for they feel that there will be some, in spite of all) should not escape the clerical system, and should not work without the Presbytery having laid hands on them.
+Yes, you establish a clergy, and an all-exacting clergy, which does not suffer any to work outside of its authority, and which accuses of schism all those who do so.
 Consequently, it is more than a sect.
 It is Rome on a small scale.
-It is Rome in its system; and it is; in fact, a sect.
+It is Rome in its system; and it is, in fact, a sect.

 There is another thing to remark; that is, discipline.

-Dear assembly of La Pelisserie, if you had not wished for a clergy, you would not have come down to this.
+Dear assembly of La Pélisserie, if you had not wished for a clergy, you would not have come down to this.
 And I say it with feelings of sincere affection for the brethren that are there.
-After having been united to them in the sweetest bonds, I am still united to them by the strongest ties&#8212;those of love.
-Brethren of the Pelisserie, the principle of the clergy has destroyed you, and now you cast yourselves there, where one reaps the fruits of this corruption.
+After having been united to them in the sweetest bonds, I am still united to them by the strongest ties -- those of love.
+Brethren of the Pélisserie, the principle of the clergy has destroyed you, and now you cast yourselves there, where one reaps the fruits of this corruption.

 {110}

-In order to satisfy the exigencies of your position, it has been sought &#8220;to conciliate unity in the faith with variety in the form.&#8221; The new church &#8220;has recognized that there exists among its members different wants as to worship.&#8221; Consequently, you may serve God apart every Sunday, with the exception of one Sunday every month.
-And, in exchange for this sacrifice (and this is what they call unity!) there is granted to you the privilege of being members| of the new church.
+In order to satisfy the exigencies of your position, it has been sought "to conciliate unity in the faith with variety in the form."
+The new church "has recognized that there exists among its members different wants as to worship."
+Consequently, you may serve God apart every Sunday, with the exception of one Sunday every month.
+And, in exchange for this sacrifice (and this is what they call unity!) there is granted to you the privilege of being members¦ of the new church.

-As to the discipline which maintains this body and its outward order, and which makes you to know who are the members thereof, here it is:&#8212;
+As to the discipline which maintains this body and its outward order, and which makes you to know who are the members thereof, here it is: --

-&#8220;Discipline is exercised by brotherly rebuke in charity, in order that in everything the doctrine of God our Saviour may be glorified among all.
+"Discipline is exercised by brotherly rebuke in charity, in order that in everything the doctrine of God our Saviour may be glorified among all.
 This duty concerns all the brethren, and more especially the elders.
-In extreme cases, these may have recourse to the Presbytery.&#8221;
+In extreme cases, these may have recourse to the Presbytery."